phoenixvc/PhoenixVC-Website/docs/FAQ.md

 - **westeurope**
 - **eastasia**

-For additional details on region availability, refer to the [Azure Static Web Apps FAQ](https://learn.microsoft.com/en-us/azure/static-web-apps/faq).

 ---

+## Q4: How do I ensure my app is deployed to a specific Azure region?

+**A:** Azure Static Web Apps is a global service—your static assets are distributed via a CDN.
+However, when you create your app, you select a region where the managed Azure Functions backend is deployed.
+The supported regions for the managed backend include:
+- westus2
+- centralus
+- eastus2
+- westeurope
+- eastasia

+If you need your backend deployed in a region not supported (e.g., South Africa North), you can use the "Bring Your Own Functions App" feature.
+This allows you to deploy an Azure Functions app in your desired region and then link it to your static web app.
+For further details, please see the [Functions: Bring Your Own Functions App documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/functions-bring-your-own).

+---

+## Q5: Can I deploy my Azure Static Web App to South Africa North?

+**A:** Managed Azure Static Web Apps do not currently support South Africa North for the managed backend.
+If you require your backend in South Africa North, you must deploy your own Azure Functions app using the "Bring Your Own Functions App" feature.
+Please see the previous answer for details.

+---

-## Q4: How do I check and set my subscription ID?
+## Q6: How do I check and set my subscription ID?

 **A:** To check your current subscription ID, run:
 ```bash
 az account list --output table
 ```
-To set the subscription, use:
+To set your subscription, use:
 ```bash
 az account set --subscription <subscription-id>
 ```